-Now that you’ve chosen the right platform to commission your artwork, it’s time to find the right artist for your project!
+Now that you’ve chosen the right platform to commission your portrait, it’s time to find the right artist for your project!
 This should be easy if you already know what you want to order.
 However, if you’re not fully sure or every style appeals to you, you may struggle to decide!

 You need to determine if the artwork is going to be for you or a gift to someone else.
 If it’s the latter, you may want to choose a style and artist that they – not you – are likely to enjoy.

 For instance, here's an example of why this is so important:

 - If you want to give your beloved grandma a family portrait – the odds are she will prefer a traditional realistic portrait over an anime style portrait.

 Now that you’ve decided who the artwork will be for and what style is likely to fit better, you can polish the rest of the details!

 - A proposal artwork?

 - A hilarious fantasy portrait of you riding a corgi into battle?
 You decide!